 - After making the Ultimeatum, Andrew decides to improve upon it with more flavor variety (meaning more meats and no buns soaked in burger juice).

-- While making an actually palatable version of the Every-Meat Burrito was out of the question, Andrew made an Every-Pork Burrito based on several Mexican pork dishes/products (plus bacon) that was actually tasty.
+- While making an actually palatable version of the Every-Meat Burrito was out of the question, Andrew made an Every-Pork Burrito based on several Mexican pork dishes/products (plus bacon) that was actually tasty and even larger in size than the Every Meat.

 - Andrew improved on Rachel's trifle with the result being not awful, though still not great.